kuczkam/cypress/README.md

 In the `Cypress/cypress/support/selectors.js` you can find selectors for all pages.<br />
 In the `Cypress/cypress/support/messages.js` you can find messages displayed on Mission Control.<br />

+## Screenshots

+Screenshots are store in the `Cypress/cypress/report/html/res/screenshots` folder with the name of the test

+## Username and Password

+Before run tests you have to add username and password in `Cypress/cypress.json`:
+> "login": "",
+> "pass": "",